maartendemunck/bettersafethansorry/README.md

 Logs are stored in a simple text file `~/.local/log/bettersafethansorry.log` and subsequent invocations just add their logs to the file.

-`bsts list` lists the available backups and `bsts do wormwood-image` and `bsts do wormwood-maartenathome` run the individual backups.
+`bsts list` lists the available backups. `bsts status` lists all backups and shows which backups are outdated.

+`bsts do wormwood-image` and `bsts do wormwood-maartenathome` run the individual backups.

+`bsts verify wormwood-image` and `bsts verify wormwood-maartenathome` verify the backups.
+This functionality is currently only supported for git-annex archives, which it will check for:
+- Missing or corrupted files
+- Checksum mismatches
+- Repository consistency

+Both backups (do) and verification (verify) return exit code 0 on success or 1 if errors are found.

 ## Usage